Raniconduh/cscroll/README.md

 * Blue, `/`: Directory
 * Cyan, `@`: Symbolic link
 * Magenta, `=`: Unix socket
+* Magenta, No identifier: Media file
+* Red, No identifier: Archive or compressed file
 * White, No identifier: Regular file

 Files that are executable but have another identifier will keep the identifier but be colored green.
 Symbolic links that point to directories will be suffixed with `@ => /` and may be entered as a normal directory.
 Otherwise, deletion of a symbolic link will not delete whatever the link points to; only the link itself and opening one will open what the link points to.